knitkode/customize-plus/README.md

 Anyone is welcome to contribute, there are various ways you can do it:

 1. Raise an [issue](https://github.com/knitkode/customize-plus/issues) on GitHub
-2. Send a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) with your bug fixes and/or new features
+2. Send a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) with your bug fixes and/or new features (remember to use [the development branch](https://github.com/knitkode/customize-plus/tree/master))
 3. Translate this project into [different languages](https://translate.wordpress.org/projects/wp-plugins/customize-plus)
 4. Provide feedback and suggestions on [enhancements](https://github.com/knitkode/customize-plus/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)